stack-rs/rattan/guide/src/ref/packet-log.md

 rattan run --config config.toml --packet-log packet.rtl --packet-log-mode raw-ip
 ```

-The possible values for `--packet-log-mode` are:
+For generating packet logs, possible values for `--packet-log-mode` are:

 - `compact-tcp` (as default, if not specified).
 In this mode, some fields from TCP and IP headers are recorded.
 - `raw-ip`.
 In this mode, the raw L3 and L4 headers are recorded.